gadgieOps/zsh-kali/README.md

-gadgieOps.zsh-kali
+zsh-kali
 =========

-Installs zsh and sets as users default shell.
+Ansible role that installs zsh and sets as users default shell.
 The [.zshrc from kali linux](https://gitlab.com/kalilinux/packages/kali-defaults/-/blob/kali/master/etc/skel/.zshrc) is added.

 Tested on:
 - Ubuntu 22.04